top of page

 Pairs A pair of Aces, Kings, Queens or Jacks are strong.
 Having a Ruby in your pocket pair makes them even stronger.
 Note, the suits within your hand are often more important than the rank.

-Drawback : You can not hit a straight when you hold a pocket pair
+Drawback : Straights are impossible when you hold a pocket pair

 Suited Connectors: Two hole cards of the same suit can pay dividends in WideDeck due to the introduction of a 4-Flush.
 Everyone loves suited cards which 'connect' as you get the added benefit of hitting straights.